gdykeman/linklight-content/exercises/Lab3_Restore_Config.md

 #### Step 6

-Now that the known good config is on the destination devices, add a new task to the playbook to replace the running config with this configuraiton
+Now that the known good configuration is on the destination devices, add a new task to the playbook to replace the running configuration with the one we copied over.